Stem Cell Treatment for Rheumatoid Arthritis Autoimune

 • Reduction of chemokines and inflammatory cytokines

-• Improvements in upregulation of IL-4-producing Th2 cells – Th2 cells help to mediate activation levels and maintenance of immune response against bacteria, extracellular parasites, toxins & allergen.
+• Improvements in upregulation of IL-4-producing Th2 cells – Th2 cells help to mediate activation levels and maintenance of immune response against bacteria, extracellular parasites, toxins & allergens.
 Th2 cells also help mediate functions by producing several types of cytokines including Interleukin 4 (IL-4), Interleukin 5 (IL-5), Interleukin 6 (IL-6), Interleukin 9 (IL-9), Interleukin 13 (IL-13), Interleukin 17 (IL-17E) and Interleukin 25 (IL-25).

 Ultrasound-guided-stem-cell-injections-Joints